PI and Scientific Project Coordinator: Professor Patrick Sullivan, firstname.lastname@example.org

 Department: Faculty of Earth and Life Science (Molecular and cellular neurobiology), cncr.nl/about_cncr/word_from_the_director

-Main task in COSYN: The Posthuma team will be co-responsible for selecting genetically informative patients for iPSC and functional follow-up and will provide the main statistical genetic analyses and bioinformatics tools and analyses pipelines to (i) determine the most plausible genetic drivers of comorbidity between ID, autism and schizophrenia (ii) prioritize gene targets and pathways for functional follow up in other WPs (iii) conduct multilevel statistical analysis on produced data on the level of the cellome, proteome and transcriptome.
-This type of analysis is instrumental to arrive at a higher level of integration of genetic and experimental data within COSYN.
+Main task in COSYN: The Posthuma team was co-responsible for selecting genetically informative patients for iPSC and functional follow-up and will provide the main statistical genetic analyses and bioinformatics tools and analyses pipelines to (i) determine the most plausible genetic drivers of comorbidity between ID, autism and schizophrenia (ii) prioritize gene targets and pathways for functional follow up in other WPs (iii) conduct multilevel statistical analysis on produced data on the level of the cellome, proteome and transcriptome.
+This type of analysis was instrumental to arrive at a higher level of integration of genetic and experimental data within COSYN.